KobyQ/devsecops-eks-snyk/README.md

 4. Create or clone a sample application

+5. Add GitHub Workflow Files

-5. Add secrets to your GitHub Repository
+6. Create IAM User, and Add secrets to GitHub Repository

-6. Test the deployment
+7. Test the deployment